codingMustache/codingMustache/README.md

 ## Joke of the Day

-The biggest knight at King Arthur's round table was Sir Cumference.
-He acquired his size from eating too much pi.
+How do you find Will Smith in the snow?
+Look for fresh prints.

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+.rs is the top-level domain for what country?
- 1. Nvidia
+ 1. Rwanda
- 2. Ageia
+ 2. Serbia
- 3. NovodeX
+ 3. Russia
- 4. AMD
+ 4. Romania

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Serbia
 </details>